dwightjack/storypug/README.md

 };
 ```

-1. If you're using ES6+ features and you target old browsers add `babel-loader` before the storypug loader.
+1. If you're using ES6+ features and you target old browsers add `babel-loader` before the Storypug loader.

 ```diff
 module.exports = async ({ config }) => {